2020 Governor’s Conference on Highway Safety | Upcoming national mobilizations |

 Dates you need to know – Grant year timeline

-In the final quarter of the federal fiscal grant year, we are gearing up for the new grant year!
 Below are upcoming activities and deadlines pertaining to the transition.
 As a reminder, grantees must not begin deployments or reimbursable purchases until the grant is listed as “Active,” and the agency has completed mandatory grant training (see dates below).

 June 30: Click it or Ticket mobilization activity report was due

-Mid-July: Impairment and Occupant Protection enforcement grants for 2019 will be published
+Mid-July: Impairment and Occupant Protection enforcement grants for 2021 will be published

-September 1: Agencies wishing to have their 2019 grants active by
+September 1: Agencies wishing to have their 2021 grants active by October 1

-September 30: Last day of the 2018 federal fiscal year.
+September 30: Last day of the 2020 federal fiscal year.
 All equipment purchases for current grant year must be purchased by midnight